Park Ridge, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 38.91 mi of roadways, of which 31.94 mi were maintained by the municipality and 6.97 mi by Bergen County.

 County Route 503, which runs for 18 mi from New Jersey Route 120 to the New York State border, passes through Park Ridge.
 It is well known and posted as Kinderkamack Road, which was a trail used by the Lenape Native Americans, whose name signified that it was a place (the suffix "ack") where ceremonial dances or prayers ("kintekaye") were made.

 Park Ridge can be accessed via exit 172 on the Garden State Parkway.

 Public transportation

 Park Ridge is served by NJ Transit on the Pascack Valley Line at the Park Ridge train station.
 The station is located at Hawthorne and Park Avenues though is also accessible from Broadway.
 This line runs north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to New Jersey Transit one-stop service to New York Penn Station and to other NJ Transit rail service.
 Connections are available at the Hoboken Terminal to other New Jersey Transit rail lines, the PATH train at the Hoboken PATH station, New York Waterways ferry service to the World Financial Center and other destinations and Hudson-Bergen Light Rail service.

 Rockland Coaches provides service on the 11T/11AT and the 47 routes to the Port Authority Bus Terminal in Midtown Manhattan.
-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.